-At no point did I ever feel I was in complete control of the game; at times it was as if I was essentially wandering around until I came across the correct path or last coin by mistake.
+At no point did I ever feel I was in complete control of the online casino reviews game; at times it was as if I was essentially wandering around until I came across the correct path or last coin by mistake.
 For a sneaking game, that lack of objective/direction is no fun.
-Missions aren’t 'make it to the North-East Psyche Ward on the third floor and find the hacker’ they’re merely ‘find the hacker? and then you trudge through the jigsaw-like levels comprised of small corridors and simplistic graphics.
+Missions aren?t “make it to the North-East Psyche Ward on the third floor and find the hacker? they?re merely ?find the hacker? and then you trudge through the jigsaw-like levels comprised of small corridors and simplistic graphics.

 Having to play through a game in order to learn how to best play it is a taste that I have no ambition to acquire.
 Investing time to learn the intricacies of such a small game (that should be pick-up-and-play) is a bit like trying to make a meal out of candy.
 The irony is that the game is so simple; you literally just go around levels picking locks, avoiding guards, collecting gold, and escaping the scene.
 It?s the clutter and nuance that got in the way and eventually caused me to wander.